ElleLynn08/trauma-informed-ai-framework/README.md

 ---

-> ✨ This project is part of an independent thesis at Vanderbilt University, with the goal of contributing a publishable, reproducible, and human-centered AI model to support trauma-informed care.
+> ✨ This project is part of an independent study at Vanderbilt University, with the goal of contributing a publishable, reproducible, and human-centered AI model to support trauma-informed care.